EdenBelouadah/edenbelouadah.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I am Eden Belouadah, an ML Research Scientist at Datakalab.
 I have 5 years of experience working on continual learning for image classification and object detection.
 At Datakalab, I am part of the context adaptation team.
 Our goal is to compress large object detection models and deploy them on the edge.
 I previously worked on fall detection and continuous optimization.
-Currently, I am also working on Large Language Models (LLMs) and Stable Diffusions..
+Currently, I am also working on Large Language Models (LLMs) and Stable Diffusions.
 {style="text-align: justify;"}